yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

 **Note**
 Having been on an Army Grant, I was not active here until recently.
-I am releasing some of the methods I have used now as I get the chance.
+I am releasing some of the methods I have used now.

 **About me**
-I develop production-grade AI/ML systems to solve real life problems.
+I develop production-grade AI/ML systems and maintain OSS for solving real life problems.
-I deeply care trustworthiness, uncertainty, and safety of predictive systems.
+I care trustworthiness, uncertainty, and safety of predictive systems.

 **To Connect**
 📧 erimyanik@gmail.com